Tips for Loading an Enclosed Cargo Trailer

 Loading Your Trailer: Park Your Trailer on a Level Surface

-This one should be a given.
 If at all possible, park your trailer on a level surface.
 If you park on an incline, the trailer may shift or tip once loading has begun.
-If the trailer is not already hitched to your vehicle, make sure you leave plenty of room to do so.

 Chock Your Wheels